Maryland Master Naturalist Program

 After training, participants serve as University of Maryland Extension volunteers in their communities.
 At least 40 hours of approved service must be documented each year.
 A wide variety of volunteer work is possible, including environmental restoration projects, education and public awareness campaigns, and research in the field.

-The Coastal Plain program will begin in October 2020, in partnership with Pickering Creek Audubon Center, Phillips Wharf Environmental Center, and ShoreRivers.
-The group meets the third Wednesday of the month, 9:30 a.m.–4 p.m., plus occasional Saturday trips.
+The Coastal Plain program will run from March 17 to December 15, 2022, in partnership with Pickering Creek Audubon Center and ShoreRivers.
+The group will meet the third Thursday of the month, 9:30 a.m.–4 p.m., plus occasional Saturday trips.